A group of children is sitting and playing with some legos, and you spot your child stacking one on the tower as it topples over.

 “This is ongoing, every moment and every day.
 It’s dynamic.”

 Kids Club, one of the top providers of early childhood care in Sydney, uses a planning cycle where educators plan, observe, evaluate and reflect on each child’s development.
 This helps ensure that the service provided yields positive results and is fit for each child.
-It’s how they implement the pedagogy – or method of teaching – of play-based learning.
+It’s how they implement the pedagogy – or teaching method – of play-based learning.

-Sometimes, educators create a cooking experience with the children, and this is a wonderful example of how a fun activity can yield lots of learning.
+Cooking experiences with children are a great example of play-based learning activities that can yield lots of learning.
 This activity provides equal parts of opportunities for learning and having fun.
-For example, while making a cake children learn about the importance of process and measurements (numeracy skills) while developing their fine motor skills.
-They gain confidence in preparing food and they are exposed to new words (literacy skills) and concepts.
+For example, while making a cake, children learn about the importance of process and measurements (numeracy skills) while developing their fine motor skills.
+They gain confidence in preparing food and are exposed to new words (literacy skills) and concepts.
 Each ingredient can be a conversation starter, such as: where do eggs come from?
-Then they get to experience the reward of the finished product, or if they’re unlucky they learn about trial and error!
+Then they get to experience the reward of the finished product, or if they’re unlucky, they learn about trial and error!

-The extracurricular activities offered at Kids Club – sport, music, meditation and languages – provide even more opportunity for playful learning experiences.
+The extracurricular activities offered at Kids Club – sport, music, meditation and languages – provide even more opportunities for playful learning experiences.
 We make every day filled with adventures and endless moments of learning, exploration and fun.

-Educators communicate with each child’s parents to share what they have learned while participating in an activity at the centre.
+Educators make sure to communicate with each child’s parents to share what they have learned while participating in an activity at the centre.
 This is an important step in the child’s learning so that parents and guardians are also kept in the loop of the process and may be able to continue it at home.

 Two elements distinguish a quality play-based learning childcare from others: the environment and relationships.